AElio4/pihole-dns-home-lab/README.md

 - Router device lists are valuable for locating hosts that are no longer reachable at expected addresses.
 - DHCP reservations help prevent unexpected address changes and improve service reliability.

-## Lessons Learned
-- DNS changes can affect access to network resources if configured incorrectly.
-- DHCP can assign a new IP address unless a reservation or static configuration is used.
-- Router dashboards are useful for identifying device IP changes.
-- A simple home lab can create real troubleshooting experience.

 ## Next Steps
-- Add a DHCP reservation for the Raspberry Pi
 - Identify unknown devices using nmap
 - Improve network diagram
 - Explore Unbound for recursive DNS